Recyclability / design for recycling

 - Class C: 70% recyclable or more

-From 2030, only class A, B and C packaging will be allowed onto the market.
-Packaging that is less than 70% recyclable must, therefore, no longer be released on the market.
-Pricing will be in accordance with the RPGs.
+As from 2030, only class A, B and C packaging may be put on the market.
+Packaging that is less than 70% recyclable may no longer be put on the market.
+The rate will fluctuate with the RPGs, with further rules to be drawn up by the European Commission here as well.

-From 2035, all packaging must be recyclable at scale.
-This means that in relation to every individual type of packaging, wherever this is released in the EU by a producer, at least 55% will be recycled (excluding wood, the figure being 30%).
-This will be elaborated further in 2030, also via so-called secondary legislation.
+By 2035, all packaging must be recyclable at scale.
+This means that for each individual type of packaging put on the market by a manufacturer anywhere in the EU, at least 55% is recycled (except for wood, where this is 30%).
+This will be further elaborated in 2030, also through so-called secondary legislation.